microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_SuppressionGroups.md

 If no rules are specified, suppression will occur for all rules.
 Within the `if` object, one or more conditions or logical operators can be used.
 When the `if` condition is `true` the object will be suppressed for the current rule.

+Optionally, an expiry can be set using the `expiresOn` property.
+When the expiry date is reached, the suppression will no longer be applied.
+To configure an expiry, set a RFC3339 (ISO 8601) formatted date time using the format `yyyy-MM-ddTHH:mm:ssZ`.

 ### Documentation